.9" Plumbogummite Pseudomorph After Pyromorphite - China

 This is a small but beautiful specimen of botryoidal plumbogummite that formed after pyromorphite crystals.
 This mineral association was collected from the Yangshuo Mine that's located in the Guangxi Zhuang Autonomous Region of China.

-The lead in pyromorphite can be harmful if absorbed into the blood stream by inhalation or ingestion.
-The crystals won't pose a health hazard just sitting on a shelf but it would be recommended to wash your hands after handling.
+Safety: The lead in pyromorphite can be harmful if absorbed into the bloodstream by inhalation or ingestion.
+The crystals won't pose a health hazard just sitting on a shelf, but we recommend washing your hands after handling.

 SPECIES